Hadryan/HWBox/README.md

-# HelloAngular
+# HWBox
-Beginning to the AngularJS

-Parse SDK is started to be used
+A web application is meant to be used by students to organize their homeworks.

+Built with:
+- AngularJS
+- Bootstrap
+- Parse SDK